woudsma/retrain-mobilenet-for-the-web/README.md

 ```

 #### Convert to TensorFlow.js model
-Convert the quantized retrained graph to a TensorFlow.js compatible model using [tfjs-converter](https://github.com/tensorflow/tfjs-converter), and save in a new `tf_files/web` folder.
+Convert the quantized retrained graph to a TensorFlow.js compatible model using `tensorflowjs_converter`, and save in a new `tf_files/web` folder.
 ```sh
 tensorflowjs_converter \
   --input_format=tf_frozen_model \